IMG_0369.JPG

 Working in the USA

-Since 2018, I’ve worked on a Netflix project (Life on Our Planet).
-Produced by Silverback Films in collaboration with Amblin Television, it’s added to my US experience.
+Since 2018, I’ve worked primarily on projects for Netflix which has added to my already extensive US experience.
 For the 10 years before that, I worked alongside Discovery Channel, Science Channel and National Geographic.
 As a result, I have a great knowledge of how these networks operate from the commissioning process to budgeting; from scheduling to marketing; from ad-sales to S&P; from writing for commercials to talent relations.
 It's a different set up from the UK (where I worked for the preceding decade) and has given me a rare skill-set for a Brit.